ibm-cloud-docs/discovery-data/sentence-classifier.md

 1. Click **Create**.

 A document from the collection that you selected is displayed in the *Label documents* view.
-You will label occurrences of the sentence classes that you want Discovery to recognize from this and other documents in the collection.
+You will label occurrences of the sentence classes that you want {{site.data.keyword.discoveryshort}} to recognize from this and other documents in the collection.

 If no text is displayed in the body of the page, start over now by creating a new sentence classifier.
 This time, when you select a value for the *Document body* field, be sure to choose a field from your processed documents that contains text.
 {: tip}